Canon 1D C vs Sony A6500

 Studio photographers will appreciate that the Canon 1D C (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A6500 is a recent model that features in the current product line-up of Sony.
 In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1DC from Canon.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D C vs Sony A6500